Fine multidegrees, universal Grobner bases, and matrix Schubert varieties: Description of when and have all coefficients equal to 0 or 1

 \subsection{Rothe diagrams}

-In this section, we provide a characterization of the permutations $w$ when $\mathfrak{S}_w(x)$ and $\mathfrak{S}_{w^{-1}}(x)$ have all coefficients equal to $0$ or $1$ in terms of Rothe diagrams.
-Our proof for Theorem~\ref{thm:main} will heavily rely on the structure of these permutations.
+In this section, we provide a characterization of the permutations $w$ for which $\mathfrak{S}_w(x)$ and $\mathfrak{S}_{w^{-1}}(x)$ have all coefficients equal to $0$ or $1$ in terms of Rothe diagrams.
+Our proof of Theorem~\ref{thm:main} will heavily rely on the structure of these permutations.

 \begin{proposition} For $w\in S_n$, $\mathfrak{S}_w(x)$ and $\mathfrak{S}_{w^{-1}}(x)$ have all coefficients equal to $0$ or $1$ if and only if $w$ avoids 12543, 13254, 13524, 14253, 13542, 15243, 21543, 125634, 215634, 315624, 251634, 315642, and 261534. \end{proposition} We denote this set of patterns by $\mathcal{P}$.
 See Figure~\ref{fig:allperms}.